 Manufacturer: iTRE, Murano, Italy

-Often said that these lamps are made in the 80’s but that is not true.
+Often said that these lamps are made in the 80s, but those are false assumptions.
 They all have the European CE marking.
-It became mandatory in the early 90’s.
+It became mandatory in the early 90s.

 Born in Murano in 1935 he grew up in one of the oldest families of Murano glass makers where experts introduced him to the most refined techniques.
 In the 60’s he worked for the family glass works Nason & C.